svigre/configure-ad/README.md

 <img src="https://imgur.com/2seRFTe.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now we log into the Domain Controller (DC-1) and install Active Directory Domain Services (AD DS).
 To do this, click on Start and select Server Manager.
 Once inside Server Manager, click "Add roles and features".
-Now a new propmt will appear.
+Now a new pop-up will appear.
 Under " Server Roles", select "Active Directory Domain Services".
 Under confirmation make sure that you selected "Active Directory Domain Services".
 Then install.